Get Rates Near You!

 Discover offers a multitude of CDs, from three months to 10 years.
 The interest rates offered are highly competitive, and the 12-month CD is one of the best interest rates Discover offers.

-All Discover CDs require a minimum opening deposit of at least $2,500, so they might not be suitable for some new CD users.
+All Discover CDs have no minimum opening deposit requirement, so they are suitable for most new CD users.
 However, those with bigger deposits will earn one of the best APYs on the market.
 For people who like having their savings, CD, and checking accounts in one place, Discover fits the bill, offering a great APY on savings and a solid rewards checking account.

 Marcus Bank